 We aim to keep key decision makers informed about enterprise risks and provide a leading thought leadership tool for enterprise risk management discussions and debate.

-Risk focus groups, forums and workshops look at enterprise risk on a country by country, industry and specific risk basis.
+Risk management focus groups forums and enterprise risk management workshops to look at enterprise risk on a country by country industry and specific risk basis

 - Africa Magazine